 The social media landscape is ludicrously unstable.
 Over the course of a single semester, the whole scene—the mix of popular apps, the corporate rivalries, the latest features—may change.
 That shape-shifting character is a challenge for a course reader like this.
 The plodding pace of scholarly publication, indeed, is one reason Social Media & the Self includes so much long-form journalism.
 The work of smart journalists stands in for scholars whose research may not see print for years.
 Another strategy to address the topical churn is regular revision: Social Media & the Self will be updated with new material at least twice a year, in concert with the typical North American academic calendar.

 In a sense, this collection was conceived in 2009, when I spent a semester at the University of Pennsylvania’s Annenberg School for Communication.
-I taught a course, from From Flappers to Facebook, whose themes are faithfully echoed in Social Media & the Self.
-I also gave a talk on “The Facebook Self,” which turned into a book chapter on calculated authenticity.6 My four Annenberg doctoral students—Brooke Duffy, Heidi Khalid, Brett Bumgarner, and Joel Penney—helped me think through the ideas in the published talk.
-They were joined by a decade’s worth of undergraduate enrollees in a successor course called, fittingly, Social Media and the Self.
+I taught a course, The Consuming Self: From Flappers to Facebook, whose themes are echoed in Social Media & the Self.
+I also gave a talk on “The Facebook Self,” which turned into a book chapter on calculated authenticity.6 My four Annenberg doctoral students—Brooke Duffy, Heidi Khaled, Brett Bumgarner, and Joel Penney—helped me think through the ideas in the published talk.
+They were joined by a decade’s worth of undergraduate enrollees in a successor course at Muhlenberg College called, fittingly, Social Media and the Self.
 It is to all of them that I dedicate this collection.